matias-fuentes/AnimalTrivia/README.md

 ## Description

 Immerse yourself in the fascinating world of animals with AnimalTrivia, a captivating webpage that puts your knowledge to the test.
 Step into the virtual trivia arena and challenge yourself with a wide range of intriguing questions about the animal kingdom.
-From the mighty lions of the savannah to the peculiar creatures of the deep sea, AnimalTrivia covers a diverse array of species, habitats, and behaviors.
 Engage in a thrilling quest for knowledge as you answer trivia questions and discover fascinating facts about the animal world.
 Whether you're a nature enthusiast, a trivia lover, or simply looking to expand your knowledge, AnimalTrivia is the perfect destination to satisfy your curiosity and uncover the wonders of the animal kingdom.

 ![AnimalTrivia preview](https://cs50.harvard.edu/college/2020/fall/labs/8/questions.png)